 Going into business for yourself.
 How realistic is this and what are the pitfalls?

 With the World's economy, including that of the United States in somewhat of a shambles, many long-term unemployed are exploring options.
 These options may include retraining such as going back to school and finishing that degree they started 10 years ago or seeking specific training and/or certification in a specialized field.
 Another option is to fire up one's entrepreneurial efforts and start their own business.
 In previous articles I have briefly explored some of the pluses and minuses of pursuing some of these options.
-Today, I wish to expand a bit on that topic.
+Today, I wish to expand a bit on that topic."Brick-and-mortar" or online?

 Having actually operated businesses in both venues (and still do), I have a few thoughts on the subject.